 The despair that comes with leaving Las Vegas for home at the end of a trip can be crippling.
 After all, leaving a destination that doesn’t force adherence to social norms and provides non-stop entertainment to sit in a cubicle farm would degrade any reasonable person to a depressed state.

-Luckily, for those struggling with not being in Vegas, there are a number of live streaming webcams that can be watched from home, bringing Vegas to you.
-Below, we’ll summarize Las Vegas webcams both on the Las Vegas Strip and Fremont Street.
+Luckily, for those struggling with not being in Vegas, there are a number of live-streaming webcams that can be watched from home, bringing Vegas to you.
+Below, I’ll summarize Las Vegas webcams both on the Las Vegas Strip and Fremont Street.

 See Also: What is the $20 Trick – Should you try it on your next trip to Vegas?